mizila-firox/chainlink-master/README.md

 ### Data Streams

-The "evolution" of Data Feeds, this is for things that need a sub-second precision and low-latency updates.
+The "evolution" of Data Feeds, this is for smart contracts that need a sub-second precision and low-latency updates.

 ### Data Feeds